Green

 Understand the procedure

-The formal warning procedure can lead to the discontinuation of your registration at the College.
+The formal warning procedure can lead to the discontinuation of your registration at the University.
 It is therefore important that you read and understand the Formal Warnings section of the Academic Regulations which apply to your programme of study, these guidance pages and the Formal Warning Procedure.

-Student Administration/your Head(s) of School or their nominee can issue you with up to two formal warnings for your programme of study by letter and email.
+Student Administration/ your Head(s) of School or their nominee can issue you with up to two Formal Warnings for your programme of study by letter and email.

-Along with the formal warning letter, Student Administration/your School may supply evidence of a lack of engagement with the module/ degree course overall - including a list of dates of missed contact points (including those that led to your formal warning), copies of correspondence in which warnings, both formal, informal and/or engagement reminders have been given, notes of meetings between you and your School, a list of any outstanding work and work not completed to a satisfactory standard.
+Along with the Formal Warning letter, Student Administration/ your School may supply evidence of a lack of engagement with the module/ degree course overall - including a list of dates of missed contact points (including those that led to your Formal Warning), copies of correspondence in which warnings, both formal, informal and/ or Engagement Reminders have been given, notes of meetings between you and your School, a list of any outstanding work and work not completed to a satisfactory standard.

-For each formal warning you receive, you will be offered the opportunity to submit a written response and/or to meet with your Head(s) of School or their nominee to discuss their reasons for the warning.
+For each Formal Warning you receive, you will be offered the opportunity to submit a written response and/ or to meet with your Head(s) of School or their nominee to discuss their reasons for the warning.

 Be proactive

-Respond to the formal warning letter
+Respond to the Formal Warning letter

-If you have evidence you would like to make your School aware of, you should use this opportunity to provide this.
-You will jeopardise your case if you fail to submit appropriate documentary evidence at this stage.
+You have the opportunity to submit a written response including evidence of circumstances affecting your performance which you feel should be taken into account.
+It may impact your case if you fail to submit appropriate documentary evidence at this stage.
 Requests for special consideration will not be considered retrospectively and the private or confidential nature of circumstances will not later be accepted as grounds for appeal.

 Demonstrate improvement